secretGeek/today-i-learned-staging/windows.forms/single_instance.md

 			}
 	}

-And in `static void main` Add this as the first line....
+And in `static void main` Add this as the first line...

 	if (!ProcessChecker.IsOnlyProcess("Focus")) return;